tytydraco/yessleep/out/I_found_a_Game_Boy_cartridge_with_no_label_I_cant_tell_if_Im_playing_it_or_its_playing_me.md

 Curiosity, and a price tag of a dollar fifty, convinced me to take it home.

-“Good deal, only 3 bucks.
+“Good deal.
 Game’s a classic.”
 Said the guy at the register.

 I went to my shift.
 I take care of an elderly woman in a forgotten part of town.
 Big house.
 She doesn’t usually even wake.
 Which leaves me with spare time.
 A lot of spare time.